Stain on the lung.

-Occupation: Some occupational exposures increase the likelihood that a nodule is cancer.
+Occupation: Some occupational exposures increase the likelihood that a nodule is a cancer.

-Medical history: Having a history of cancer increases the chances of a nodule being malignant.
+Medical history: A history of cancer increases the chances of a nodule being malignant.

 Family history: Those with nodules and a family history of lung cancer are more likely to have cancerous nodules than those with no family history.

-Symptoms: The likelihood that a nodule is lung cancer is greater if there are other signs or symptoms of lung cancer.
+Symptoms: The likelihood that a nodule is lung cancer is more significant if there are other signs or symptoms of lung cancer.

-Solid / non-solid: nodules that are solid are more likely to be cancerous than non-solid nodules.
+Solid / non-solid: solid nodules are more likely to be cancerous than non-solid nodules.

-Growth: cancerous lung nodules tend to grow quite rapidly with an average doubling time of about four months, while benign nodules tend to remain the same size over time.
+Growth: cancerous lung nodules tend to increase with an average doubling time of about four months, while benign nodules remain the same size over time.

-Calcification: Pulmonary nodules that are calcified are more likely to be benign.
+Calcification: Calcified Pulmonary nodules are more likely to be benign.

-Cavitation: The nodules described as “cavitary”, which the inner part of the nodule appears darker on X-rays, are more likely to be benign.
+Cavitation: The nodules described as “cavitary,” in which the inner part of the nodule appears darker on X-rays, are more likely to be benign.

-Ethnicity and geographic location: If you usually travel outside your country, a pulmonary nodule is more likely to be benign.
+Ethnicity and geographic location: A pulmonary nodule is more likely to be benign if you usually travel outside your country.
 For example, recent studies have found that pulmonary nodules due to schistosomiasis, a parasitic infection, are quite common in African migrants.

-Similarly, nodules associated with fungal infections, such as coccidiomycosis, are common in the Southwest.
+Similarly, nodules associated with fungal infections, such as coccidioidomycosis, are common in the Southwest.

 Indeterminate pulmonary nodules

 The number of lung nodules that radiologists read as “undetermined” has increased with the advent of lung cancer screening.
 Hearing that your nodule or nodules are indeterminate can be confusing.
-It is not obvious?
+Is it not obvious?

 Unfortunately, sometimes it is impossible, just in the imaging tests, to know if a nodule is malignant, even after considering all the above factors.
 To answer this question, a biopsy should be done.

-Fortunately, radiologists, surgeons and pathologists together are finding less invasive methods of tissue sampling.
-To better understand why this question is so difficult, you may need to obtain more information about the differences between benign and malignant tumors.
+Fortunately, radiologists, surgeons, and pathologists together are finding less invasive methods of tissue sampling.
+To better understand why this question is so tricky, you may need to obtain more information about the differences between benign and malignant tumors.